 November is National Caregiver Month.
 It is a time to honor to those who have sacrificed their time, money, and physical and emotional strength in service of another.
-The theme this year is “Caregiving Around the Clock.”
-This simply means caregivers often give of themselves and rarely take the time for self-care.

 These caregivers are mothers, fathers, grandparents, children, nurses, etc. They are someone who shops, bathes, cleans houses and comforts others in need.
 Some do it for work, but most do it because they are taking care of a friend or family member and it is often unpaid.
 It can be difficult and taxing, especially if the caregiver is also working a full-time job.
 This month is used to raise awareness about the important role of a caregiver in our community and that they also need to be taken care of.
 If you are a caregiver, remember to take care of yourself, too, so you can continue to give to those you love.

 Being a caregiver to a loved one with a substance use disorder provides its own set of challenges.
 The National Alliance for Caregiving posted a study from the American Academy of Pediatrics that shows over 1.3 million children are part of the caregiving community.
 They care for family members who suffer from physical and/or mental illness, along with substance abuse.
 Caregivers often provide personal care, money assistance, management of symptoms related to the illness, and making sure their loved one receives treatment and sticks with the treatment plan.
 They can also find themselves dealing with the consequences associated with the addictive behavior of their loved one, some taking on emotional or physical abuse.

 Suggestions for Taking Care of Yourself as a Caregiver